 Amend(0)

-If you come under the IT bracket, then it is compulsory for you to submit bills.
-If not, IT shall be deducted as per the applicable percentage, and the maximum will be 30%.
-You have to find out your percentage based on your earnings.
+If you fall under the IT bracket, it is compulsory for you to submit bills.
+If not, IT will be deducted as per the applicable percentage, with a maximum of 30%.
+You need to determine your percentage based on your earnings.

 Regards,